Season’s Greetings from the KE team. Click here for our festive opening hours.

 ★ ★ ★ ★

 Enjoyed our time on the trek - the flights and arrangements worked well and the trek leader Jagan (apologies for spelling) was charming, efficient and very knowledgeable.
 He really did his best to make the trip go well!
 The issues he had to deal with - some dodgy porters early on replaced by donkeys, difficulty with too small camping sites etc., he dealt with quietly and efficiently.
 The catering team were excellent - never easy to cater for 13 Westerners at 17000 feet but they did well!
-I don't want to see another egg for a while but hey hoe!
+I don&# 039;t want to see another egg for a while but hey hoe!
 Things that could be avoided - the route description is not very accurate and could do with updating, the camp sites notably the Japanese camp is too small and the Dhaulagiri camp uncomfortable.
 Marpha was a charming village unlike Jomsom which was anything but!
 Dust was a predominant feature of the last few days, sadly our flight out of Jomsom was cancelled so we had an 8 hour very dusty mini bus trip that is not recommended but sadly unavoidable in the circumstances!
 The last day was rather clouded by the 'Katmandhu Trots' so we left with relief!
 To be recommended but not for the faint hearted!

-By Michael Corbridge | 21 November 2016
+By Michael from Corbridge | 21 November 2016

 A varied, stunning and inspiring big mountain experience.